joealewine/blockchain-rhos/internal/blockchain_images.md

   command: orderer
 ```

-To use deploy an ordering node by using the {{site.data.keyword.blockchainfull_notm}} image, change the `image` field to the tag of the {{site.data.keyword.blockchainfull_notm}} image, `cp.icr.io/cp/ibp-orderer:1.4.3-20191108-amd64`.
+To deploy an ordering node by using the {{site.data.keyword.blockchainfull_notm}} image, change the `image` field to the tag of the {{site.data.keyword.blockchainfull_notm}} image, `cp.icr.io/cp/ibp-orderer:1.4.3-20191108-amd64`.
 Accept the license by adding the field of `LICENSE=accept`.
 You then need to add the `FABRIC_CFG_PATH` environment variable and set the path to the folder where you mount the configuration files.
 Set the `working_dir` variable to the same path.
 After your changes, the orderer section would look like the example below:

 ```yaml
 orderer-base: